Exposition des produits de l'industrie française: Second Republic: 11th exposition (1849)

 Adolph Sax's saxophone was shown in public for the first time.

 The opening ceremonies followed the standard format.

-Napoleon visited the individual exhibits on Mondays, as Louis Philippe had done.
+Louis-Napoleon visited the individual exhibits on Mondays, as Louis Philippe had done.

-Napoleon presided over the final ceremonies, which began at 9:45 a.m. on 11 November 1849 in the Palais de Justice, where Napoleon gave out awards of the Legion of Honour.
+Louis-Napoleon presided over the final ceremonies, which began at 9:45 a.m. on 11 November 1849 in the Palais de Justice, where he gave out awards of the Legion of Honour.

 Mass was then celebrated at Sainte-Chapelle, and the company moved to the main hall, where the Minister of Agriculture and Commerce gave a lengthy speech, followed by a speech by Napoleon, and finally the list of 3,738 award winners was read out.

 There were many foreign visitors, and official reports were published in German and English.

 The English periodical The Art Union covered the event thoroughly, and called for a similar exposition in London.

-It was soon decided to hold a European exposition in London in 1851, The Great Exhibition, where British and foreign products could be compared.
+It was soon decided to hold a European exposition in London in 1851, the Great Exhibition, where British and foreign products could be compared.